catboost/catboost/catboost/docs/en/_includes/work_src/reusage/python__eval-metrics__parameters.md

 #### Description

-To reduce the number of trees to use when the model is applied or the metrics are calculated, setthe range of the tree indices to`[ntree_start; ntree_end)` and the step of the trees to use to`eval_period`.
+To reduce the number of trees to use when the model is applied or the metrics are calculated, set the range of the tree indices to`[ntree_start; ntree_end)` and the step of the trees to use to`eval_period`.

 {% include [eval-start-end-ntree_end__short-param-desc](../reusage-common-phrases/ntree_end__short-param-desc.md) %}